Anthony Madison: Professional career

 Anthony Madison is a Super bowl winning cornerback who participated in Super Bowl 43 and 45.
 He also boast 2 AFC Championships.

 Pittsburgh Steelers

 Madison was signed as an undrafted free agent by the Pittsburgh Steelers in 2006.
 He spent the first 4 weeks of the 2006 season on the practice squad before he was added to the active roster to fill a hole in the lineup left by the injury of cornerback Ricardo Colclough.
-His rookie season stats include 12 tackles (10 solo) in 13 games.
+His rookie season statistics include 12 tackles (10 solo) in 13 games.

 Tampa Bay Buccaneers

 Madison played for the Tampa Bay Buccaneers during the 2006 season.